HarryCannon/418finalproject/README.md

 # Parallel Risk AI
 ## By Felipe Archondo, Harry Cannon

+# Final Report

+### Summary
+We developed and parallelized a Risk AI using an expectiminimax game tree with alpha-beta pruning.
+We used OpenMP and wrote in C++ to target the GHC machines.

+### Background

+#### Key data structures

+The main data structure is the risk_game.

+#### Key operations on these data structures

+#### Algorithm Inputs and Outputs

+#### What is the part that computationally expensive and could benefit from parallelization?

+#### Workload Features
+Break down the workload.
+Where are the dependencies in the program?
+How much parallelism is there?
+Is it data-parallel?
+Where is the locality?
+Is it amenable to SIMD execution?

+### Approach

+### Results

+### References

+### Division of Work
+Work was completed evenly by both team members.

+# Proposal/Checkpoint

 ### Summary

 We are going to implement a sequential Risk AI with minimax/alpha-beta pruning and then parallelize it on the GHC machines with pthreads in C++.
 We will measure increases in speedup in the parallel AI as well as it's winrate against the sequential AI.